Turakulov/Python/README.md

-# There are few educational and work projects
+# There are few educational projects

 ### ROOT
 - Convolutional neural network for flower name predicting